CodeSizzler/DP100-Handouts/Lab 1 - Train a Model in Azure Notebook.md

 ## Prerequisites

 Before you can do this lab, you need to have:
 - Signed Up for the free Azure Notebook Service.

+## Get the project solution files and step by step walkthrough from the below link:

 [![Azure Notebooks](https://notebooks.azure.com/launch.svg)](https://notebooks.azure.com/CodeSizzler/projects/dp100-demo)